Singular Perturbation-based Large-Signal Order Reduction of Microgrids for Stability and Accuracy Synthesis with Control: Introduction

-An effective approach to overcome the above challenges is to perform model order reduction.
-Considering the two-time-scale property of MGs, the singular perturbation method (SPM) is an approperiate technology.
-SPM separates the system into a reduced-order model (ROM) that is represented by slow states and a boundary layer model (BLM) whose state variables are the errors between fast and quasi-steady states.
-Note that the so-called ``slow'' and ``fast'' refer to the transient velocity of states.
-Different from conventional model reduction methods that simply neglect a part of state variables, SPM remain the characteristics of fast dynamics by integrating them into \textit{slow} ones [12].
-In addition, SPM converts the original stiff problem into a non-stiff problem, thus improving the computational efficiency.
+Given the inherent two-time-scale property of MGs, singular perturbation theory (SPT) is a suitable technology for this purpose.
+The SPT is a mathematical framework that focuses on analyzing problems with a parameter, where the solutions of the problem at a specific limiting value of the parameter exhibit distinct characteristics compared to the solutions of the general problem, resulting in a singular limit.
+It facilitates the separation of the system into a reduced-order model (ROM) that captures the slow states, and a boundary layer model (BLM) that represents the errors between fast and quasi-steady states.
+It is worth noting that the terms ``slow'' and ``fast'' refer to the transient evolutionary velocity of states in this context.
+Unlike conventional model reduction methods that simply neglect certain state variables, SPT preserves the characteristics of fast dynamics by integrating them into the ``slow'' states, as advocated by \cite{Khalil2000}.
+Additionally, SPT has the advantage of converting the original stiff problem into a non-stiff problem, resulting in improved computational efficiency.
+A spatiotemporal model reduction method of MGs using SPT and Kron reduction was proposed in \cite{Luo2014}, nonetheless, the method is not generic enough.
+In \cite{Rasheduzzaman2015,vorobev2017high}, a linear SPT was applied to small-signal models of MGs.
+However, since it used the small-signal model, the result only holds in the neighborhood of a stable equilibrium point.